miles-no/gather-your-party-with-svelte/workshop-tasks.md

 Svelte is full of useful tools for animating changes.
 Start by looking into [Motion (Tween/Spring)](https://svelte.dev/tutorial/tweened) and how you can animate the attributes changing.

-When this is working for `addPoint` and `subtractPoint` fill inn the `randomize` button.
+When this is working for `addPoint` and `subtractPoint` fill in the `randomize` button.
 Remember to also update and animate `pointsRemaining`.

 Play around with the motion settings to see how it effects the animation